Mesothelioma VA Burial Benefits

 During the committal service, loved ones, friends, and/or clergy may give eulogies and present flowers, and military funerals will occur.
 After the service, the veteran is buried.
 It’s common to have a reception following the burial.

-The VA publishes information about committal services on its website with the approval of next of kin, allowing easy access for all who wish to attend.
+The VA publishes information about committal services on its website with the approval of the next of kin, allowing easy access for all who wish to attend.

 If someone is unable to attend a committal service but wishes to pay their respects, the VA recommends visiting the grave at the end of the day instead of directly after the committal.